TelegramBots/book/src/Migration-Guide-to-Version-21.x.md

 ## Polling system now catch exceptions in your HandleUpdate code (v21.3)

+> [!WARNING]
->⚠️ That's a change of behaviour, but most of you will probably welcome this change
+> That's a change of behaviour, but most of you will probably welcome this change

 If you forgot to wrap your HandleUpdateAsync code in a big `try..catch`, and your code happen to throw an exception, this would previously stop the polling completely.